aimotrens/impulsar-docs/docs-site/docs/features/script.md

 The script feature is the most basic feature of a job.

-The script element is a string array.
+The script element is an array of strings.
 You can define multiple commands to run in the job.
-The commands are executed in the order they are defined.
-For each elemtent in the array, a new shell is started.
+The commands are executed in the order in which they are defined.
+For each element in the array, a new shell is started.

 ```yaml
 job: